esiegmann/Integration_Roadmaps/docs/source/tasks/Infrastructure_Description_v1.md

-# Infrastructure Description v2
+# Infrastructure Description v1

 Infrastructure Integration Roadmap Task

 **Task Type(s)**: Coordination
 **Start by phase**: Integration
 **Complete by phase**: Ongoing
-**RP role(s)**: Resource Integration Coordinator, Documentation and knowledge base contact(s),
+**RP role(s)**: Resource integration coordinator(s), Documentation and knowledge base contact(s), System administrator(s)

 ## Summary

-ACCESS infrastructure that is visible to researchers, resource providers, developers, other ACCESS awardees, or the broader community must be described.
 ACCESS resource providers, ACCESS projects, and other ACCESS affiliated online service providers (i.e. science gateways, etc.) enter basic information about their organization and then describe the infrastructure that they operate in the Cyberinfrastructure Description Repository (CiDeR).
-Audience relevant summaries of these descriptions are displayed in ACCESS websites.
+ACCESS infrastructure that is visible to researchers, resource providers, developers, other ACCESS awardees, or the broader community needs this description.
+Audience relevant filtered views of descriptions are displayed in different ACCESS websites.

+### Effort

+Initial setup:

+- Organization PI, technical manager, or designee submits organization information and identifies their CiDeR administrator(s) (~1/2 hour)

+- Organization CiDeR administrator authorizes other organization staff to enter and maintain infrastructure descriptions in CiDeR (~10 minutes)

+Ongoing activities:

-Initial setup involves resource integration coordinators gaining administrator access to CiDeR so they can authorize others in their organization to enter and maintain infrastructure descriptions.
-This task should take ~½ hour.
-Organization staff enter initial descriptions and maintain accurate infrastructure descriptions in CiDeR.
-This task should take ~1 hour/year per resource.
+- Organization staff enter and maintain accurate infrastructure descriptions in CiDeR (~1 hour/year per resource)

-This integration task replaces and improves the [*Infrastructure Description v1 task*](https://docs.google.com/document/d/1RJCEFLL1vjSOo-plBRK67qwTePXahbvsuZVoGOlYTFg).
-Operators that completed the v1 task already completed this task.

 ## Prerequisite tasks

 None

-## Support Information

-For assistance with this task see the *Support Information* section in the *Integration Roadmap Description*.

 ## Detailed Instructions

-Organization staff access CiDeR at [*https://cider.access-ci.org/login*](https://cider.access-ci.org/login).
+CiDeR is an evolutionary improvement of the XSEDE Resource Description Repository “RDR”.
+XSEDE hostnames and project references and the name RDR will be replaced by ACCESS and CiDeR during program year 1.

+CiDeR is available at: [*https://cider.access-ci.org/login*](https://cider.access-ci.org/login)

 ### Initial CiDeR Setup